Magisk-Modules-Alt-Repo/microg_installer/README.md

 GsfProxy needs to be an system app for some third-party apps.

-Currently, GmsCore 0.2.10, GsfProxy 0.1.0 and DroidGuard Helper 0.1.0 are bundled in the module.
+Currently, GmsCore 0.2.10, GsfProxy 0.1.0, FakeStore 0.0.2 and DroidGuard Helper 0.1.0 are bundled in the module.

 **Note**: Install this module before installing any GMS-dependent apps, as well as do not disable it after installing such apps, unless you know what you're doing.